andres20980/kasten-docs/docs/references.md

 1. Replicate

 a.
-Configure policies to export backups to an off-site location (e.g., S3 or S3-compatible object storage, NFS, Veeam VBR Repository, etc.).
+Configure policies to export backups to an off-site location (e.g., S3 or S3-compatible object storage, NFS/SMB, Veeam VBR Repository, etc.).

 b.
 Configure import policies from secondary storage to import restore